nd-ball/msom-bah/README.md

-# Business Analytics in Healthcare: past, Present, and Future Trends
+# Business Analytics in Healthcare: Past, Present, and Future Trends

 This repository is for the interactive web application companion to the following paper: